telerik/blazor-docs/knowledge-base/card-icon-buttons-too-large.md

     }
     ````

-1. A `Stretched` Layout or `Vertical` Orientation for the `CardActions` area will expand the action buttons **horizontally**, so they fill the Card width.
+1. A `Stretch` Layout or `Vertical` Orientation for the `CardActions` area will expand the action buttons **horizontally**, so they fill the Card width.
 However, icon buttons will also expand **vertically**, because of their square aspect ratio.

     <div class="skip-repl"></div>
     ````CSS